aryantripathi456/commclassroomOP/README.md

 - Kunal Kushwaha says that this community is amazing.
 - Kunal made this change
 - I love MLH
-- Kunla is a great guy and at the moment i am watching his git tutorial.
+- Kunal is a great guy and at the moment i am watching his git tutorial.
 He is a great guy